bneayoub/simple_shell/README.md

-# Printf Project - ALX
+# Simple Shell Project - ALX
 This is the second academic project in alx software engineering program.

 we will be creating a simple shell with C.